frogstar-world-b/ChatGPT-Prompt-Engineering/README.md

    pip install openai python-dotenv
    ```

-3. Create a `.env` file in the project directory if it doesn't already exist.
+3. Create a `.env` file in the project directory.

 4. Add your OpenAI API key to the `.env` file as follows: